-Chemicals in this group are used as optical brightening agents in the following products according to Australian and international use data:
+Chemicals in this group are used as fluorescent brightening agents (FBAs) in the following products according to Australian and international use data:

 - laundry and dishwashing products

 - fabric, textile and leather products

 - paper products

 - paint and coating products.

 Available information indicates that chemicals in this group are used in high volumes in Australia and worldwide.